TechHeroes5321/NextFTC-Docs/src/userguide/opmodes/autonomous.md

     )
 ```

-Just like with SequentialGroups, you shouldn't create empty ParallelGroups (although it won't cause an error like SequentialGroups do).
+Just like with `SequentialGroup`s, you shouldn't create empty `ParallelGroup`s (although it won't cause an error like `SequentialGroup`s do).
 Let's populate it with our `Lift.toMiddle` and `Claw.close` commands:

 ```kt
 val firstRoutine: Command